-The Executive Project Support (Emergency Services Collaboration Programme) will provide the secretariat to the Board.
+The PFCC's office will provide the secretariat to the Board.

 Programme Board:

 The Strategic Governance Board (SGB) will be supported by the Essex Emergency Services Collaboration Programme Board (see separate Programme Board Terms of Reference).
 The Programme Board will provide reports into the Strategic Governance Board on progress against the collaboration work streams, as well as draft business cases, resource considerations and recommendations for decisions.
 The Programme Board is also the owner of the Collaboration Risk Register and will report to each meeting of the SGB on new, emerging and changing risks facing the programme and the mitigations put in place in response.